 All claims for mitigating circumstances are treated as confidential.

-Claims for mitigating circumstances will initially be considered by Student Services.
-Incomplete claims (e.g., those without a completed claim form or appropriate supporting evidence) will not be considered.
+Claims for mitigating circumstances will initially be considered by Student and Registry Services.
+Incomplete claims (e.g. those without a completed claim form or appropriate supporting evidence) will not be considered.

 Claims for mitigating circumstances will be considered on the following criteria:

 - Duration of the problem, which should be supported by the evidence

 - Relevance (how close the affected period is to the point of assessment).

 Where the claim is clearly supported with appropriate evidence, a provisional decision will be made to approve the claim.
 You'll be notified of the outcome of this initial consideration by email to your University email address.